internetarchive/fatcat/guide/src/entity_release.md

 - `release_year` (integer): year when this release was first made publicly available; should match `release_date` if both are known.
 - `withdrawn_status` (string, controlled set):
-- `release_date` (string, ISO date format): when this release was first made publicly available.
-Blank if only year is known.
-- `release_year` (integer): year when this release was first made publicly available; should match `release_date` if both are known.
 - `ext_ids` (key/value object of string-to-string mappings): external
   identifiers.
 At least an empty `ext_ids` object is always required for release entities, so individual identifiers can be accessed directly.